Regis Philbin, television personality and host, dies at 88

 “And make it all conversational.”

 Regis Francis Xavier Philbin grew up in the New York borough of the Bronx, the son of Italian-Irish parents and named for the Roman Catholic boys high school his dad attended.
-He went to Notre Dame University, and was such an enthusiastic alum, he once said he wanted his ashes scattered there.
+He went to the University of Notre Dame, and was such an enthusiastic alumnus, he once said he wanted his ashes scattered there.

 After leaving the Navy in 1955, Philbin talked his way into a meeting with the stationmaster at KCOP-TV in Los Angeles.
 He got a job parking cars, then progressed into work as a stagehand, courier, newswriter and producer of a sports telecast.
 When its sportscaster didn’t show up one day, Philbin filled in.